demisto/content-docs/docs/packs/packs-format.md

 2) By default, unit-tests of scripts/integrations are running without a docker network.

-   In case one of the integrations/scripts inside a pack needs network during unit-tests run, this can be done in this format
+   In case one of the integrations/scripts inside a pack needs a network during the unit-tests run, this can be done in this format

 ```
 [tests_require_network]